-During the treatment and drying of the wood oil, the temperature of the oil, air, and surface must be above + 5 °C and the relative humidity of the air below 80 %.
-It is not advisable to apply the oil in the harshest sunshine, as drying too quickly will prevent oil from being absorbed into the wood and the treatment may be incomplete, or it may create a non-breathable surface film on the wood.
-Tinted oil is always recommended for better UV protection.
+During treatment and drying, the temperature of oil, air and surface must be above + 5 °C and the relative air humidity below 80 %.
+It is not advisable to apply the oil in the harshest sunshine, as drying too quickly will prevent absorption and the treatment may be incomplete, or it may create a non-breathable surface film on the wood.
+We recommend tinted oil for better UV protection.
 This will protect the wood from greying.

 The best temperature for WOODCARE.GUIDE Wood Oil Original treatment is +15 °C … +25 °C degrees as well as cloudy weather, so the sun does not shine directly on the surface to be treated and dry the oil before it has been absorbed.
 Night dew should also be avoided during the drying time of the oil as it dilutes the product and changes the composition of the substance.
 Note that the recommended drying time (approx. 16−24 hours) is based on a temperature of + 23 °C degrees and 50 % humidity.
 The surface is dust-dry about 4 hours after treatment.
-Lower temperatures may multiply the drying time.
+Lower temperatures may increase the drying time.

 The water that accumulates in droplets takes longer to dry and exposes the wood surface to harder wear.
 In addition, water droplets cause a magnifying glass effect on the surface of the wood and amplify the effect of sun rays on the wood.

 WOODCARE.GUIDE Wood Oil Original contains natural oils as well as modified alkyds.
 Alkyd particles are very small relative to natural oils such as linseed oil.
 The combination of micronized alkyd particles and natural oils enables a more even finish and the unique absorption of WOODCARE.GUIDE Wood Oil Original into the smallest causes of wood, without forming a non-breathable film.
 Due to high dry solids content, WOODCARE.GUIDE Wood Oil Original has good weather and wear resistance.